andrewmeyerhofer/osTicket-Setup/README.md

 </p>
 <p>
-I also gave her access to the online banking team.
+After adding the account information, I went to the access tab and made Jane part of the System Admins Department.
+I also gave her Supreme Admin level access and made her part of the online banking team.
+Finally, I clicked the create button and Jane was offically added to the helpdesk.
 <br />

 <p>